INM-6/python-odmltables/doc/tutorial.rst

     xlstable.write2odml('example1.odml')

 If you now open the odML file in the browser or save it again as in the tabular format, you will see that also values have appeared for the properties.
-These values are default values defined in the odML-tables OdmlDtypes class, which are automatically inserted into empty value cells to get a well defined odML.
+These values are default values defined in the odMLtables OdmlDtypes class, which are automatically inserted into empty value cells to get a well defined odML.
 The default values can be customized via the OdmlDtypes class (:class:`odml_table.OdmlDtypes`).

 This new odML file can now be used for multiple repetitions of the experiment and provides a standardized frame for recording metadata in this experiment.